rickstaa/todoist-global-shortcuts-WIN10/README.md

 3. [Download the Workaround.](https://github.com/rickstaa/Todoist_Global_Shortcuts_WIN10/archive/master.zip)
 4. Unzip the Workaround file.
 5. Go to the "Todoist_Global_Shortcuts_WIN10\TODOIST_AHK" folder.
-6. Click on the "installer.vbs" file to install the workaround.
+6. Click on the "installer.vbs" or "installer_todoist_preview.vbs" file to install the workaround.

+- **installer_todoist.vbs:**  Used to install the global shortcut for the regular Todoist windows 10 app.
+- **installer_todoist_preview.vbs:** Used to install the global shortcut for the "Todoist Preview" windows 10 app.

 ### Instructions for the VBS workaround
 For the VBS workaround instructions see the README.txt in the TODOIST_VBS folder.